philonor/mailmason-wiki/Getting-Started.md

 ### Images & Assets

 Postmark doesn't currently provide hosting for images in templates.
 (It's on our roadmap, though.)
-So for the time being, if you'd like your emails to use images, you'll need to host these assets somewhere publicly available.
+So for the time being, if you'd like your emails to use images, you'll need to host these assets somewhere in order for them to show up.
+In general, we advise a subdomain of your primary domain for the emails.
+For instance, if you're sending email from `jane@example.com`, a great URL for the email assets would be `assets.example.com`.

-For this reason, images are left off by default.
+Since images complicate things, they're off by default.
 If you turn them on, you'll need to upload the relevant images to a publicly available CDN so they can be displayed in the email.
 To do this, you'll need to provide information for your FTP server within `config.json` and provide the username and password for the FTP server in `secrets.json`.
 Once that's complete, you'll be able to upload all images from `/src/images` to  the specified directory on your FTP server.

 Once that's done, just add the value for the `images_url` within the `config.json` file.
+That URL will be used throughout to provide absolute references to the image locations.

 ### Social Images